nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/MULTIPLE_INHERITANCE.md

 Their two biggest seasons are Mother's Day and Valentine's Day.
 Throughout Denver, the tradition of sending an Uncle Jake arrangement has passed across generations, and people trust Jake and his family to send the best flowers.
 Since 1980, the contents of each arrangement has never changed.

 The Mother's Day arrangement contains daisies, baby's breath, and poppies.
-This arrangement is a bit more reserved, and Jake make sure that each flower stem is cut to 4 inches.
+This arrangement is a bit more reserved, and Jake makes sure that each flower stem is cut to 4 inches.
+Also, each flower in this arrangement is organically grown with no pesticides used.

 The Valentine's Day arrangement includes the traditional rose.
 Jake has red, pink, and blue ones to send the right message.
 It also has lillies and alstroemeria to add more depth to the color of the arrangement.
 This arrangment is flamboyant and extravagent.
 Each flower stem is cut to 7 inches.
+Flowers in this arrangement are not organically grown.

 Your task is to define classes for each type of flower, and a class for each arrangement type.
 Each arrangement instance should have an attribute of `flowers` which will contain at least one of each type of the corresponding flowers listed above.